TwoHeadedAnt/Unity3DSnippets/README.md

 #### for [Sublime Text 2](http://www.sublimetext.com/2)

 ## About
-This sublime Text 2 package adds a number of helpful snippets and completes for working with Unity3D.
+This is a fork of micael bergeron's fork of Jacob Pennock's Sublime Text 2 package, which adds a number of helpful snippets and completes for working with Unity3D.

 ## Usage
-Current not so many have really been added just a couple of the GUI functions.
-Typing the tab trigger "gui" will give you quick access to the 6 most used GUI functions.

-Please feel free to fork this package and add your own snippets.
-I will try to add a few more each day until many of the Unity functions are covered.
+A number of useful snippets have been added.
+Please take a look at the LIST.MD for an alphabetical list of all the additions.
+However, we've barely begun scratching the surface of the Unity Script Reference, so please help out!

+If you're keen on adding more snippets or commit other changes, go ahead and fork this repository.

+### Snippet formatting
+For my own additions, I've used the following formatting:
+#### File name
+FUNCTIONFAMILY-Function.sublime-snippet (e.g., TIME-deltaTime.sublime-snippet).
+#### Snippet structure
+ * the tabTrigger consists of the first three letters of the function family, and then the first letter of each word in the function name.
+The tabTrigger for the above deltaTime example would look like this: <tabTrigger>timdt</tabTrigger>.
+ * the description shows the function and its parameters first, followed by an optional detailed description.
+Example: <description>Input.GetAxisRaw("").
+Returns the value of the virtual axis identified by axisName with no smoothing filtering applied.</description>

 ## Install